-Falmouth Institute has been bringing training and technical assistance to Federal government agencies and employees for 30 years.
+Falmouth Institute has been bringing training and technical assistance to federal government agencies and employees for 30 years.
 We have lent our knowledge and expertise in Indian Country to numerous federal agencies, including the Department of Interior, the U.S. Fish and Wildlife Service, the National Oceanic and Atmospheric Administration, the Peace Corps, the Indian Health Service, the Centers for Disease Control and many others.
-In addition we have trained countless Federal employees in the areas of Indian Law, tribal governance, working effectively with Indian tribes, Tribal consultation and dozens of other topics that relate to Indian Country, professional development and workplace management issues.
+In addition, we have trained countless federal and state employees in the areas of Indian law, the Indian Child Welfare Act, tribal governance, working effectively with Indian tribes, tribal consultation and dozens of other topics that relate to Indian Country, professional development and workplace management issues.

-We invite you to explore our classes, onsite training opportunities and consulting services relevant to Federal government agencies and employees.
+We invite you to explore our classes, onsite training opportunities and consulting services relevant to federal, state and local government agencies and employees.

 Administration of Grant and Contract Schools Under P.L.
 100-297 Law for the Indian Educator Roles and Responsibilities of Indian School Board Members